To prevent my cancer from returning, I was advised to eat more beans. No one ever mentioned booze.

 MJ: And they’ve actually tried really hard to get women into drinking more.

 SM: Per capita alcohol consumption in the United States peaked in about 1981 or 1982.
 The industry then really got hammered because there were a lot of drunk driving tests that came along with that.
 Public health people pushed back and passed a bunch of laws to enforce underage drinking laws, to raise the legal drinking limit to 21.
-There was a lot of fetal alcohol syndrome work back then in the 80s, and it was pretty effective so that by the mid-90s, per capita alcohol consumption in the US had really plummeted.
+There was a lot of fetal alcohol syndrome work back then in the ’80s, and it was pretty effective so that by the mid-’90s, per capita alcohol consumption in the US had really plummeted.
 I think by like ’97, you can see it’s a real dip.
 People really just weren’t drinking as much at that point.

-The industry was trying to figure out what to do about it because they were losing money.
+The industry was trying to figure out what to do about it, because they were losing money.
 They’re not selling as many products, and so I think that what happened is they looked at the data.
 Historically, women have always drunk a lot less than men.
 We metabolize it differently.
 It affects us more.
 There’s just more of a culture of drinking, I think, for men than there was for women.
 The industry looked at all that and was like, “Wow, here’s a growth market.”
 They set about to really push drinking on women.
 They came up with products for them, special types of like alcopops, sweetened malt beverages.
 Because women, I guess historically, don’t like the taste of beer.
 They created these things they marketed to young women.

 It was quite a concerted effort to get women to drink more like men, and it worked.
 Today, [teen] girls are more likely to drink than the boys are, and that’s true of college students, too.